global-121/121-platform/README.md

           nvm use <version in .node-version>

-    - If the correct version is not installed, install it with
+    - If the correct version is not installed, install it, then switch to it following the instructions above.

-      (for macOS/Linux)

-          nvm install

-      (for Windows)

-          nvm install <version in .node-version>

-      Then you can switch to it with `nvm use` or `nvm use <version in .node-version>`

 ---